doxygen/doxygen/testing/README.txt

              be compared against the reference.
 - config:    'argument' is a line that is added to the default Doxyfile used to run doxygen on the test file.
+- env:       'argument' is a line that which sets an environment variable passed to Doxygen. (i.e. 'ENVVARNAME=envvarvalue')

 Example to run all tests:
     python runtest.py